Alecrim/AlecrimAsyncKit/README.md

 ## Contribute
 If you have any problems or need more information, please open an issue using the provided GitHub link.

 You can also contribute by fixing errors or creating new features.
-When doing this, please submit your pull requests to this repository as I do not have much time to "hunt" forks for not submited patches.
+When doing this, please submit your pull requests to this repository as I do not have much time to "hunt" forks for not submitted patches.

 - master - The production branch.
 Clone or fork this repository for the latest copy.
 - develop - The active development branch.
 [Pull requests](https://help.github.com/articles/creating-a-pull-request) should be directed to this branch.